Akobi/ops/README.md

 #### puppet

+[ OUTDATED ]
+NOTE: We no longer use puppet and have since moved to [Salt](http://www.saltstack.com).
+This section is left here for posterity's sake

 Contains all our puppet modules and manifests.
 Currently we only use masterless puppet, so to run the manifests:

 - Edit ```manifests/site.pp``` to modify the placeholder strings